Lokhillo/Sleep-Tracker/README.md

 ## Multi-threading and Coroutines ##

-Database operations can take a long time, therefore such operations should run on a separate thread.

 An application has a main thread that runs in foreground.
 It can dispatch other threads that may run into background.
 In Android, the main thread handlers all updates to the UI.
 It is responsible for click handlers and lifecycle callbacks.
 Hence, it is also called UI thread.

 The UI thread is the default, therefore all code unless specified otherwise, runs on the UI thread.
 However that UI thread has to run smoothly for a great user experience.
-So, we shoould never block the UI thread with long running operations.
+So, we should never block the UI thread with long running operations.
+Database operations can take a long time, therefore such operations should run on a separate thread.
+If we block the main thread for too long, the app may even crash and present an **Application Not Responding** dialog.

 One option to do work away from main thread is to use callbacks.
 We can start long running tasks in background thread.
 When the task completes the callback which was supplied as an argument is called to inform the result on the main thread.
 Callbacks has few drawbacks :